digital-asset/daml/docs/source/daml/resource-management/acs.rst

 Managing Latency and Throughput
 ###############################

-Problem definition
+Problem Definition
 ******************

-Latency is a measure of how long a business transaction takes to complete whilst throughput measures, on average, the minimum and maximum range of business transactions possible per second.
+Latency is a measure of how long a business transaction takes to complete while throughput measures, on average, the minimum and maximum range of business transactions possible per second.
+Defense against latency and throughput issues can be written into the Daml application during design.

-Defense against latency and throughput issues can be written into the Daml application at design time.
-First, we need to identify the potential bottlenecks in a Daml application and we can do this by analyzing the domain-specific transactions.
+First we need to identify the potential bottlenecks in a Daml application.
+We can do this by analyzing the domain-specific transactions.

 Each Daml business transaction kicks off when a Ledger API client sends the commands ``create`` or ``exercise`` to a participant.

 .. important::

     * Ledger transactions are not synonymous with business transactions.
-    * Often a complete business transaction spans multiple workflow steps; thus multiple ledger transactions.
+    * Often a complete business transaction spans multiple workflow steps and thus multiple ledger transactions.
     * Multiple business transactions can be processed in a single ledger transaction through batching.
     * Expected ledger transaction latencies are on the order of 0.5-1 seconds on database sequencers, and multiple seconds on blockchain sequencers.